Completion theorem for equivariant $K$-theory: Introduction

-The aim of this paper is to show using the $\A^1$-homotopy theory of schemes that the algebraic analogue of topological spaces like $X_G$ do exist as motivic spaces and this allows one to study the question of Atiyah-Segal completion theorem for algebraic varieties.
-We show that such a completion theorem does hold for smooth and projective schemes.
-We further show that this result is no longer true if we weaken the projectivity assumption.
+The aim of this paper is to solve the algebraic Atiyah-Segal completion problem.
+We show using $\A^1$-homotopy theory that the algebraic analogue of topological spaces like $X_G$ do exist as motivic spaces and this allows one to study the Atiyah-Segal completion problem for schemes.
+We show that this completion problem has a positive solution for smooth and projective schemes.

+In contrast, we show an unexpected result that this problem has a negative solution if we weaken the projectivity assumption.
+We show that this negative solution can occur even if one assumes that the underlying group action has finite stabilizers.
 The main results of this paper roughly look as follows.
 We shall state these results in more precise form and explain the underlying terms in the body of the text.

-\begin{thm} Let $G$ be a connected split reductive group over a field $k$ and let $G$ act on a smooth projective scheme $X$ over $k$.
+\begin{thm} Let $G$ be a connected split reductive group over a field $k$ acting on a smooth projective $k$-scheme $X$ and let $\wh{{K^G_*(X)}_{I_G}}$ denote the $I_G$-adic completion of the $R(G)$-module $K^G_*(X)$.
 Then for every $p \ge 0$, there is an isomorphism

 \end{thm}

 Since a connected linear algebraic group in characteristic zero has a Levi decomposition, the reductivity assumption is not necessary in this case.